Developer guide

 <boolean>

-If true, users are allowed to capture themselves holding a document in their hand.
+Requires users to capture themselves holding the document live.

 false